From Fragmentation to Scalable Performance: Rebuilding a Bank’s Operating Model in a few months

 This engagement reinforced three leadership truths.

 First, ownership is the real transformation lever.
-Without clear end-to-end accountability, no operating model can scale, regardless of technology or process design.
+Without end-to-end accountability, no operating model scales — regardless of technology investment.

 Second, digitalization only works when governance is right.
 Automation amplifies whatever structure it sits on.
 Without clear mandates and ownership, it simply accelerates chaos.